bsi-group/officefileinfo/readme.md

 The newer formats all use the zip file format as the primary structure, with the internal sub formats using XML.
-As the primary structure is a zip file, it can obviously be trivally extracted, however, looking at eavh internal file is labourios and time consuming.
+As the primary structure is a zip file, it can obviously be trivally extracted, however, looking at each internal file is laborious and time consuming.

-The aim of the script is to extract the pertinate information such as: does it contain macros, embedded objects etc, and also extract any macro code into separate files.
+The aim of the script is to extract the pertinent information such as: does it contain macros, embedded objects etc, and also extract any macro code into separate files.
 The script uses the [officedissector](https://github.com/grierforensics/officedissector/ "officedissector") python library to do the file parsing.

 ## Installation